 Traditionally, some of the reference data elements and risk data were never fed to regulatory reporting platforms.
 These are held in a separate data warehouse or data mart with no piping and plumbing to a finance data warehouse.
 It is a lot of effort for an organisation to integrate various systems into a common reporting platform.

-Experian Pandora has many useful features to help you prepare your data; here are just a few:
+Experian's tools have many useful features to help you prepare your data; here are just a few:

 The views in this blog are the opinion of the writer, not Experian Data Quality.